Why this lesson matters

 Previous lesson

-What the Gateway does, how the Control UI connects, and why customization should live outside the main repo.
+What the Gateway does, how the Control UI connects, and why your custom operating files should live outside the main repo.

 Go to previous lessonNext lesson

-The guardrails behind approvals and pairing, and how they shape responsible command execution in OpenClaw.
+The guardrails behind approvals and device pairing, and how they shape safer command execution in OpenClaw.

 Continue to next lesson